2 months pregnant: symptoms and development

 Admittedly it’s not just excitement that has you constantly checking on that positive pregnancy test result.
 By now, you may be feeling quite ‘normal’ and not pregnant at all.

-Everybody is different, but whether your body is flooded with symptoms or is dealing with its new job calmly and quietly as if nothing out of the ordinary is happening, it’s really really normal to feel anxious right now.
+Everybody is different, but whether your body is flooded with pregnancy symptoms or is dealing with its new job calmly and quietly, as if nothing out of the ordinary is happening, it’s really really normal to feel anxious right now.
 Find out what else is going on with you and your baby in your second month of pregnancy.

 2 months pregnant symptoms